Related Post: Smoke Over Wabakimi – Canoeing In A Season Of Fires

 our Day Three campsite on the south side of Wabakimi Lake – see map above for exact location!

 dusk view of a small bay from our campsite

-our Day Four paddle across Wabakimi Lake to a campsite on south shore of River Bay
+our Day Four paddle across Wabakimi Lake to a campsite on the south shore of River Bay

 Max getting a handle on the best route through the tangle of islands on the north side of Wabakimi Lake as we deal with the impact of strong winds

-very scenic stretch of Wabakimi lake on the north shore
+a very scenic stretch of Wabakimi Lake on the north shore

 a fishing lodge at the east end of Wabakimi Lake just as you enter Ogoki River Bay- nobody home!